techidaily/site-screen-mirroring-recording/source/_posts/updated-efficient-recording-techniques-for-itunes-media-for-2024.md

 <img height="0" width="0" src="https://unicoeye.pxf.io/i/5597632/2134238/18498" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Step 1\.
+So first of all install the application by downloading it from its official website.
+After that launch application and you will see its windows open as shown.

+Step 2\.
+You will variety of options in the menu of the application such as movie recording or only audio recording.
+To record any video on iTunes, just go to the iTunes website or open its program.
+Once you have done that all you need to do is turn on the recording.

+Step 3\.
+Click screen recording and you will see its recording on the above menu and a new window will appear as shown below.

+Step 4\.
+To start recording click on the red button and you will see a new pop-up asking you to record the full screen or part of the screen.
+Choose the audio settings enabled to capture the audio along with the video too.
+You can also enable the mouse clicks to be visible in the recording, but for now we will not stick to it since we will copy any video without having any unwanted effects.

+Step 5\.
+Since we are interested in only a part of the screen on copying or recording screen from iTunes so drag around the video screen and it will start recording that particular part as shown in the figure.
+The other options like recording on the full screen are also available.
+That can also be done just by clicking on the screen and it will record in full screen.

+Step 6\.
+Once you are done with recording click on the stop icon on the top bar of your screen and you will see it is recorded into a video shown on your screen.
+Now it's time to save it properly on a specific location.

+Step 7\.
+For that, you just need to go to “File” and click save to a specified location on your computer.
+The location can be chosen with the new window you will see to select a folder for your recording to be saved.
+So this is how you can record any video on iTunes just by selecting a part of the area on the screen.

 ## Way 3\.
 Use Bandicam to Record iTunes

 Bandicam is another best and free video screen and computer screen recorder along with recording the audio, microphone, and any other source connected with a computer.
 You can also record your webcam footage along with the screen of your computer with bandicam.